How to Remove Rear Seat on Kia / Hyundai

 Need to remove the rear seat of your Kia/Hyundai?
-Learn how to remove the rear seat of your vehicle by following the procedures below.
-Removing the rear seat cushion from a Kia is a straightforward process that can be done in less than 20 minutes.
+Follow the procedures below to learn how to do so.
+Removing the rear seat cushion from a Kia is straightforward and can be done in less than 20 minutes.

 Procedure